TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 You are now finished registering your thing in MIC, and you can start working with the dev-kit again.

-## 5. Flash FiPy modem for NB-IoT or Update the LTE-M Firmware

-The FiPy modem is configured with the LTE-M (Cat M1) modem firmware as default from the factory, which means that when you are using the LTE-M network you do not have to flash the modem with new firmware and you can skip this chapter.
-It could however be a good idea to upgrade the LTE-M firmware when new versions are released.

-If you have previousely changed the modem firmware to another image you will have to change it back before continuing.
-Detailed instructions on how to update modem firmware can be found here: https://docs.pycom.io/tutorials/lte/firmware.html

-**Note:** We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

-Once you have the right modem firmware on your dev-kit you can start programming.

 ## 6. Program the FiPy Using MQTT